 Settlement Engagement and Transition Support (SETS) Program

-The SETS program will commence on 1 January 2019.
+The SETS program commenced on 1 January 2019.
 The program aims to equip and empower humanitarian entrants, other eligible permanent migrants and their communities to address their settlement needs, in order to improve social participation, economic well-being, independence, personal well-being and community connectedness.